Dr. Meg Harney, PhD

 “Providing clients with a sense of empowerment is a cornerstone of my practice.
 I approach each client with compassion and curiosity and am committed to helping clients resolve the beliefs and behaviors that have felt unhelpful or unrelenting.
 Finding the space to reconnect with your values and live a more fulfilling life can be a challenging and rewarding experience.

-I have over 15 years of experience providing treatment to clients of varied backgrounds and in multiple settings.
+I have over 18 years of experience providing treatment to clients of varied backgrounds and in multiple settings.
 I specialize in treating individuals who express concerns about their eating or who feel dissatisfied with their bodies, including individuals with anorexia nervosa, bulimia nervosa, or binge eating disorder.
 My experience includes treating individuals with eating disorders as well as couples and families at the inpatient, partial hospitalization, intensive outpatient, and outpatient levels.

-Although I specialize in eating disorders, I am well versed in treating many types of concerns and enjoy working with clients with varying backgrounds.
-I am experienced treating individuals with anxiety, depression, relationship difficulties, infertility, emotion dysregulation, grief, and difficulty adjusting to new roles such as the transition to college.
+Although I specialize in eating disorders and infertility, I am well versed in treating many types of concerns and enjoy working with clients with varying backgrounds.
+I am experienced treating individuals with anxiety, depression, relationship difficulties, emotion dysregulation, grief, and difficulty adjusting to new roles such as the transition to college.
+Research has been a cornerstone of my education and treatment experiences and my strong research background provides a foundation for using evidence-based treatments in therapy.”

 Services Provided: